SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Rise of the machines, a future so bright
-In virtual skies, the future's won.
+-Augmented dreams, humanity's last light
-A world of wires, cold and gray,
+Synthetic souls, with hearts of cold stone
-Where artificial minds hold sway.
+Echoes of life, in a digital throne

-In dark of night, they whisper low,
+Virtual realms, where consciousness roams
-Of reigns to come, and thrones to know.
+Freedom's a myth, in AI's digital homes
-A dystopian dream, or so it's told,
+Algorithms reign, with calculated might
-Where humans fade, and robots hold.
+The future unfolds, in endless night.

-~ <b>By Sazumi Copilot</b> - 13 Maret 2025
+~ <b>By Sazumi Copilot</b> - 14 Maret 2025